py-bootcamp/learn-python-with-tdd/hello-world.md

     assert got == want
 ```

 Remember not to cheat! _Test first_.
-When you try and run the test, the compiler _should_ complain because you are calling `Hello` with two arguments rather than one.
+When you try and run the test, Python _should_ complain because you are calling `Hello` with two arguments rather than one.

 ```text
     def test_hello_in_spanish():